rsdoiel/shorthand/INSTALL.md

     go get -u github.com/rsdoiel/shorthand/...
 ```

-Or clone the repstory and then compile
+Or clone the repository and then compile

 ```shell
     cd